-Causes snippet to be evaluated by the process immediately.
+Causes snippet to be executed by the mutatee immediately.
 If the process is multithreaded, the snippet is run on a thread chosen by Dyninst.
 If the user requires the snippet to be run on a particular thread, use the BPatch_thread version of this function instead.
 The process must be stopped to call this function.
 The behavior is synchronous; oneTimeCode will not return until after the snippet has been run in the application.

 This function sets up a snippet to be evaluated by the process at the next available opportunity.
-When the snippet finishes running Dyninst will callback any function registered through BPatch: registerOneTimeCodeCallback, with userData passed as a parameter.
+When the snippet finishes running Dyninst will callback any function registered through BPatch::registerOneTimeCodeCallback, with userData passed as a parameter.
+This function return true on success and false if it could not post the one-TimeCode.

 If the process is multithreaded, the snippet is run on a thread chosen by Dyninst.
 If the user requires the snippet to be run on a particular thread, use the BPatch_thread version of this function instead.
-The process must be stopped to call this function.
 The behavior is asynchronous; oneTimeCodeAsync returns before the snippet is executed.